Mohammad-Shekh007/Classic-RAG-for-Pdf-Information-Retrieval/README.md

 Purpose: Fast and relevant answers without sending the full document to the model at query time.

 # Be mindful of Using Private and Sensitive Information.
-The document goes OpenAI for embeddings so use only public data for this setup. #
+The document goes to OpenAI for embeddings so use only public data for this setup. #

 Next Steps / Future Work